seanwschang/ECON-220-Lab/README.md

-# ECON-220-Lab
+# ECON 220 Lab
-This contains my materials for ECON 220 Lab at Emory University
+This contains my materials for ECON 220 (Data Science for Economists) Laboratory Course at Emory University